shreeyajain/shreeyajain.github.io/_news/announcement_1.md

 inline: true
 ---

-Started working on the DARPA-funded project <a href='https://ml4ai.github.io/tomcat/index.html'>ToMCAT</a> at IVILAB
+I started working on the DARPA-funded project <a href='https://ml4ai.github.io/tomcat/index.html'>ToMCAT</a> at IVILAB